Azure/azure-sdk-for-cpp/samples/integration/cmake-fetch-content/README.md

-# Integrating the Azure SDK for C++ with CMake fetch content to your application
+# Integrating the Azure SDK for C++ into your application using CMake fetch content

 This application shows how to integrate the Azure SDK for C++ in your application.
 It uses CMake fetch content functionality to clone the Azure SDK for C++ repo into your `build` directory.
 This approach is useful when using CMake to build your application.